BARBADOS CROP OVER FESTIVAL

 You name it, you can buy it at the Bridgetown Market: handwoven baskets, colorful Rastafarian jewelry, wood carvings, dried balloon-shaped hedgehog fish and even ladies' panties.
 The most popular vendor is the man with the machete who hacks open large green coconuts so purchasers can quench their thirst.

-| Stilt dancers.
+Stilt dancers.
 Grand Kadooment.
-Barbados Crop Over. |

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll

 One year, the queen was a glittering gold and yellow bird with a towering headpiece of ostrich plumes, depicting The Flight of the Phoenix.
 The winning king's costume was even more breathtaking.
-The Enchanted Sea Serpent carried two pairs of blue wings, a 10.7 metre-long tail, an iridescent crown and a dragon-like head, decorated with blue and silver sequins.
+The Enchanted Sea Serpent carried two pairs of blue wings, a 10.7 meter-long tail, an iridescent crown and a dragon-like head, decorated with blue and silver sequins.
 The runners-up were also dazzling creations of sparkles, feathers and chiffon.

 There are many other prizes, but winning is secondary to having fun.
 Highway "jamming" is the name of the game.
 Everyone is in a party mood, helped, no doubt, by "refreshments."
 But no one is inebriated.